 - Negotiate Lower Interest on Home Equity Lines of Credit: If you have a home equity line of credit, compare your interest rate with current market rates.
 If you think you can do better, step one is to call the mortgage company and request a lower rate.
 We did this successfully with our home equity line of credit.
 While there are no guarantees, it can’t hurt to try.

 - Lower the Interest on Credit Cards: Because interest rates on credit cards have risen so much in the last year, getting a lower rate on credit card debt can save a lot on interest payments.
-If you have a good credit score, you can qualify for a low interest credit card with rates in the 8% to 12% range.
-You can also take advantage of zero percent balance transfer offers.
+If you have a good credit score, you can qualify for a 0% balance transfer credit card.

 - Be Careful with Debt Consolidation: While it is important to take advantage of the lowest interest rates possible, the one area where you want to be really careful is with debt consolidation companies.
 While they may promise you low rates and a single payment, the number of consumer complaints about such companies is exploding.
-As an alternative, you can consolidate debts on your own through sites like Prosper that offer reasonable rates.
+As an alternative, you can refinance and consolidate your debts online.
+Here are several good options for low rate personal loans.

 Spend Less and Make More